 Research: This is derived in a variety of ways, but…

-2) Next, it is a question of spending much time with the car, preferably in a state of total rebuild so that measurements and drawings and photographs can be amassed to provide me with my own ‘instruction manual’ for each car.
+2) Next, it is a question of spending as much time with the car as possible, preferably in a state of total rebuild so that measurements and drawings and photographs can be amassed to provide me with my own ‘instruction manual’ for each car.

 3) From this data, (for some of the more recent subjects and those in planning) I have produced a set of detailed drawings in 1/12 scale of the whole monocoque (two or three projections) and the general arrangement in order to derive appropriate ‘fit’ for all the parts and especially the drivetrain at the rear and the front/rear suspension geometry.
 From these, larger than 1/12 scale drawings are needed of each model part to be made, rationalised from the more complex full size part; this is especially needed if the item is to be made on the lathe.

 Materials: A range of thicknesses of plasticard, plastic square-section stock and other profiles, aluminium tube and brass rod with a whole range of adhesives (polystyrene glues eg Plastic Weld, cyanoacrylates, Araldytes, contact adhesives, also PVA, J-B Weld etc) formed the basis of most of my work along with Milliput as a mouldable two-part resin for the 3-D surface shapes of the bodywork; some leather has been used too.

 This ‘multi-media’ approach was boosted by a gift of ‘no longer required’ steel wire and tube in a wide range of diameters from an oro-facial reconstructive surgeon that I knew as a client, a few years ago, – thank you.